Alicia Florrick: Background

-Work life
+Work life at Lockhart/Gardner

 Alicia is designated the role by Diane of being "the branch between the legal and political", using her husband, who then resides in a county prison, to solicit information on cases she is working, much to the displeasure of judges, who view this practice as unethical.
 She is shown to be a competent lawyer, which allows her to keep her job at Lockhart/Gardner, resulting in a vindictive Cary being laid off.
 As a consequence, Alicia becomes the target of attacks by Cary, now working under Glenn at the State's Attorney's office.
+While separated from Peter, Alicia rekindled her relationship with Will Gardner but eventually breaks it off when it becomes difficult to separate their work and professional lives.

 Lockhart/Gardner enters financial trouble in the fourth season, finding itself hundreds of millions of dollars in debt.
 Will and Diane hire an accountant (Clark Hayden) to ensure the firm remains solvent, but he soon becomes overzealous in his efforts and over-invested in the firm's financial survival that he attempts to remove Will and Diane as name partner following their inability to repay debts to their shareholders in a timely manner.
 In an effort to quickly raise capital for their repayments, Will and Diane offer Alicia a partnership at the firm.
 Believing this to be a reward for her efforts and success, Alicia is overjoyed to become a partner, but becomes furious when she learned that this had only been an attempt to raise money, as a partnership had been offered to all fourth-year associates, including a newly rehired Cary.

+Cary proposed that he and Alicia begin their own firm, and take the other fourth year associates, as well as one of the in-house investigators, with them.
+While initially rejecting this offer, she begins to grow sympathetic to this idea due to her contempt for other employees at Lockhart/Gardner.
+Eventually the board makes her a partner in order to break the alliance between the fourth year associates.